Duchy of Guelders: Geography

 The duchy was named after the town of Geldern (Gelder) in present-day Germany.
-Though the present province of Gelderland (English also Guelders) in the Netherlands occupies most of the area, the former duchy also comprised parts of the present Dutch province of Limburg as well as those territories in the present-day German state of North Rhine-Westphalia that were acquired by Prussia in 1713.
+Though the present province of Gelderland (English also Guelders) in the Netherlands occupies most of the area, the former duchy also comprised parts of the present Dutch province of Limburg as well as those territories in the present-day German state of North Rhine-Westphalia that were acquired by Prussia in 1713, which included the duchy's capital Geldern.

-Four parts of the duchy had their own centres, as they were separated by rivers:
+Four parts of the duchy had their own centres, as rivers separated them: